capistrano-plugins/capistrano-postgresql/README.md

 Be sure to remove `config/database.yml` from your application's version control.

-### Debugging

-A debugging task is provided.
-Run `bundle exec <your_stage> cap postgres:debug` and you should get a list of all capistrano-postgresql settings and their values.

-I deeply hope you'll never need to use this, as this plugins strives to be very easy to use with minimal or no configuration.

 ### Configuration

 This plugin should just work with no configuration whatsoever.
 However,